Psycho le Cému: History

 The members have formed side projects in the meantime; Aya and seek are in the band ISABELLE with three other musicians, and Lida and Yura-sama are in Dacco.
 They have ended their relationship with their label, Crown Records, as well as with their management, Sweet Child Entertainments, and are pursuing their projects independently.
 Aya was in Isabelle before Psycho le Cému formed, and re-formed the group for a tour and a live DVD in 2005.
-Seek and Aya are currently in the group Mix Speakers, Inc, and Seek is an active blogger.
+Seek and Aya are currently in the group Mix Speaker's,Inc., and Seek is an active blogger.

 In May 2006 Psycho le Cému toured to support the release of new album ~Epilogue ~ Kataritsugareru Monogatari.
 In addition, all of the merchandise that had been pulled from store shelves was reinstated, and the Live in the USA II DVD, which was delayed due to Daishi's arrest, was finally released.
 Although as soon as the tour was over, Psycho le Cému went on what seemed to be a permanent hiatus.

 Daishi, now freed from jail, started a single career.
 On March 21, 2007, he released God Japanese Monster, his first solo album, accompanied of a Japanese tour.
 In 2009, the group announced, through their Ameblo blog, "Psycho le Cemu will be going on a short tour to celebrate 10 years since their formation.
 The tour will be called 「Legend of Sword」, kicks off in June."
 As stated, Psycho le Cému members reunited again for the anniversary of the creation of the band with a tour called 10th Anniversary - Legend of Sword, with new costumes and, the tour started in June of that year.

 In 2015, Psycho le Cému reunited for three 15th anniversary concerts on February 11, 14 and 15.
 Later, the group announced a new single, Akiramenai Days, which was released on September 16, 2015, as well as the return of the band.

 In 2017, they covered "Darlin'" by D'erlanger for the D'erlanger Tribute Album ~Stairway to Heaven~.